Robust Hiring of IT Pros in first quarter of 2022

 IT hiring improves as with a unemployment rate of 2.7% versus a national unemployment rate at 4.1%

-First signs of a poor employment picture are appearing in the IT job market - Demand still high for experienced CIOs and CTOs in large enterprises
+First signs of a poor employment picture are appearing in the IT job market - Demand still high for experienced CIOs and CTOs in large enterprises.

 There still is a lot of uncertainty about the prospects for the US recovery.
 Inflation, the high cost of energy, the long-term impact of the war in Ukraine, and the political uncertainty caused by consumer confidence and presidential approval rates.
 Some say that inflation has peaked and others say that inflation will get to the low teens by the end of the year.
 It is our belief that inflation will continue until public policy and Fed money management are changed.